Adrienne Young

-Adrienne Adeana Young is a Charlottesville, Virginia-based singer, songwriter, and multi-instrumentalist.
+Adrienne Adeana Young is an American Charlottesville, Virginia-based singer, songwriter, and multi-instrumentalist.
 She is founder and operator of AddieBelle Music which produces her recordings.

 History

 A native of Tallahassee, Florida, in fact a seventh-generation Floridian, she was raised on the land farmed by her family generations earlier.
 Young grew up in a musical family in Clearwater, where she was a member of the band Big White Undies.

 She was graduated magna cum laude from Belmont University in Nashville with a music business/Spanish degree.
 Endless and unfulfilling clerical jobs along Music Row motivated this triple-threat singer, writer, and multi-instrumentalist to start her own record label, Addiebelle Music.
 She also formed the short-lived band Liters of Pop with Eric McConnell.

 She learned to play clawhammer-style banjo from Ketch Secor of Old Crow Medicine Show, and set about amassing a catalog of old-time tunes.
 As she says:

 Young began gaining attention with her 2003 win in the Chris Austin songwriting contest at MerleFest for "Sadie's Song".
 Co-written with Mark D. Sanders, the song is a re-telling of the murderous bluegrass standard "Little Sadie" told from the victim's point of view.